Important information

 Material mapping

-The import functionality compares the materials in the material tables of NAPA and CADMATIC Hull.
-Make sure that a mapping of materials exists before importing, by creating a table of materials in Hull.
+As part of the integration process, the materials are compared in the material tables of NAPA and CADMATIC Hull.
+Make sure that a mapping of materials exists before integration, by creating a table of materials in Hull.
 The table should contain the same materials as the NAPA material table (Hull material codes that match the NAPA material names), including the density property of the materials.

-If a material in the NAPA material table is not found in the Hull material table, the system shows a warning before starting the import, and the missing material(s) can be added to the Hull material table.
-If the import is started regardless of missing materials in the Hull material table, objects are imported with the name used in the NAPA material table.
+• If a material in the NAPA material table is not found in the Hull material table, the system shows a warning before starting the integration, and the missing material(s) can be added to the Hull material table.
+If the integration is started regardless of missing materials in the Hull material table, objects are imported with the name used in the NAPA material table.